DFW1N/SRE_Test/README.md

 ### Installation Guides

-If you prefer you can automatically install all software requirements, everything using the `makefile` I have created.
-Simly run the following commands:
+If you prefer you can automatically install all software requirements, everything using the `makefile`.
+Simply run the following commands:

 ```bash
 sudo apt-get install make